docker/docs/datacenter/ucp/2.2/guides/user/services/use-domain-names-to-access-services.md

 will send the cookie, and the HTTP routing mesh can use it to decide to which service to route to.

-Since this requires the HTTP routing mesh to be able to read the cookie, this option only works with HTTP routes.
+Since this requires the HTTP routing mesh to read the cookie, this option only works with HTTP routes.

 Sticky sessions might stop temporarily if the service is reconfigured to